Saran-Wang/dsproject/manuscript.md

 For RandomForest, I prepare 3 candidate values for the max_depth: [3, 10, 20], 7 candidate values for n_estimators: [10, 30, 50, 100, 300, 500, 1000].
 Similarly, for GradientBoosting, I prepare 2 candidate values for the max_depth: [3, 10], 5 candidate values for n_estimators: [10, 50, 100, 250, 500].

 Here is the coding of using GridSearchCV to tune hyperparameters for RandomForest.
-For more coding details, please check Kaggle competition notebook.
+For more coding details, please refer to Kaggle competition notebook.

 ```python
 gs = GridSearchCV(